yume-chan/ya-webadb/libraries/adb/README.md

 Call this method to authenticate the connection and create an `Adb` instance.

-It's possible to call `authenticate` multiple times on a single connection, every time the device receives a `CNXN` packet, it resets its internal state, and starts a new authentication process.
+If an authentication process failed, it's possible to call `authenticate` again on the same connection (`AdbPacket` stream pair).
+Every time the device receives a `CNXN` packet, it resets all internal state, and starts a new authentication process.

 ## Stream multiplex